About

 Photography

-In another life, I could have probably been a photographer.
-I have tried to maintain that interest alongside my research as much as possible.
+I like photography and have tried to maintain that interest alongside my research as much as possible.

 My Photography Portfolio →